AndrewChen116/Mapinfo2Seq/README.md

 # Mapinfo2Seq
-An GUI crowler to extract sequence according to mapinfo data frame
+An GUI crawler to extract sequence according to mapinfo data frame